estrattonbailey/alio/README.md

 ```

 ### Configuration
-`alio` also accepts a config.
+`alio` also accepts a config in place of CLI flags.
 Here's an example:
 ```javascript
 module.exports = {
   in: 'src/*.js',